 "Millennials had pretty high expectations for their earning potential coming out of college," says Melanie Hanson, editor in chief of the Education Data Initiative.4 "Those who became disillusioned generally did so after they graduated and found that they were dealing with a tighter job market and lower wages than expected, as well as a major recession for those who graduated around 2008 to 2010."

-High debts and underwhelming salaries make quick repayment challenging.
+Even with millions of people potentially qualifying for some federal student loan forgiveness, high debts and underwhelming salaries make quick repayment challenging.
 So what does one do (besides continuing to make the minimum monthly payment)?
 A California man reportedly bought an annual theme park pass so he could eat all his meals for free at the park.
 Here are more unconventional tactics that 7 other millennials used to pay off their student loans.

 3 in an RV

 Saddled with tens of thousands of dollars of debt, Karen Akpan made a drastic life change.
 "I told my husband, 'Let's sell it all and get on the road,'" the mom of a 9-year-old recalls.
 The Akpans sold their 5-bedroom California home and moved into a used RV, traveling around the world and documenting it, often for brands and companies that pay them.
 Nixing their mortgage and adopting a simpler lifestyle allowed the Akpans to pay off more than $100,000 in student loans in 18 months.

 When Trevor Oldham of Shrewsbury, Massachusetts, graduated from college in 2019, he wasn't sure how much debt he'd accumulated across his various loans.
 "I figured it was $50,000 or $60,000," he says.
 The actual total: $89,500.
 After consolidating his debts into 1 loan, Oldham turned a passion for podcasts into a business.
 He helped real estate investors get booked on real estate investing shows.
 In September 2020, Oldham made his last loan payment.